isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

 If meaningful, make a container `Regular` (the concept).
-In particular, ensure that an object compared equal to its copy.
+In particular, ensure that an object compares equal to its copy.

 ##### Example

     void f(const Sorted_vector<string>& v)
     {
         Sorted_vector<string> v2 {v};
-        if (v!=v2)
+        if (v != v2)
             cout << "insanity rules!\n";
         // ...
     }